U.S. Electric School Bus Initiative

 Communities nationwide will benefit from safer and quieter streets, cleaner air, reduced operating expenses for school districts, new jobs in green manufacturing and valuable storage for renewable energy via vehicle-to-grid technologies (V2G).
 These impacts will be particularly important in high-pollution corridors where underserved communities are disproportionately exposed to health risks.

 The transition to electric vehicles is an industry-shifting change.
 WRI seeks to engage with the broader constellation of e-bus stakeholders to influence and build on growing momentum.
-Recent milestones for the sector include:
+Recent momentum for the sector includes:

 - What a Bipartisan Infrastructure Agreement Between Biden, Senators Would Mean for Schools, 6/24/21